Alexoner/vimde/README.markdown

 # Installation
 ## Requirements
-To make all the plugins work, specifically [deoplete.nvim](https://github.com/Shougo/deoplete.nvim) and [vim-plug](https://github.com/junegunn/vim-plug), you need [Neovim](https://github.com/neovim/neovim).
+To make all the plugins work, specifically asynchronous plugins like [vim-plug](https://github.com/junegunn/vim-plug), you need [Neovim](https://github.com/neovim/neovim).

 ## Linux, \*nix, Mac OSX Installation

 The easiest way to install vimde is to use our [automatic installer](https://raw.githubusercontent.com/Alexoner/vimde/3.0/bootstrap.sh) by simply copying and pasting the following line into a terminal.
 This will install vimde and backup your existing vim configuration.
-If you are upgrading from a prior version (before 3.0) this is also the recommended installation.

 *Requires Git 1.7+ and Vim 7.3+*